3x1t1um/Dobble_Generator/README.md

 ## Dobble Generator
 This tool is a dobble generator.
 Many mathematical properties are used.
-To use it, simply enter the number of total images, put your images in the "images" folder and launch the main.py
+To use it, simply enter the amount of images, put your images in the "images" folder and launch the main.py

 ## Table of contents
 * [Mathematics](#Mathematics)